FACTBOX-Soccer-Players to miss Euro 2020 games due to COVID-19 | Sports-Games

 PORTUGAL * Joao Cancelo - tested positive on June 12

-The Portugal defender was ruled out of Euro 2020 after testing positive and will be replaced by Diogo Dalot ahead of their tournament opener against Hungary on Tuesday.
+The Portugal defender was ruled out of Euro 2020 after testing positive and will be replaced by Diogo Dalot ahead of their tournament opener against Hungary.
 RUSSIA

 * Andrei Mostovoy - tested positive on June 11 Russia replaced midfielder Andrei Mostovoy with defender Roman Yevgenyev in their lineup after the former's latest coronavirus test came back with "unfavourable results".

+Defender Denis Vavro and another staff member tested positive ahead of the team's Euro 2020 match against Sweden.
+Head coach Stefan Tarkovic said both were feeling well and had no symptoms.
+SPAIN

-* Diego Llorente - tested positive on June 9 Captain Sergio Busquets tested positive eight days before their first match at Euro 2020 and is set to miss Spain's opening fixture against Sweden on Monday.
+* Sergio Busquets - tested positive on June 6 Captain Sergio Busquets tested positive eight days before Spain's first match at Euro 2020, missing Spain's opening fixture against Sweden.

-Defender Diego Llorente tested positive five days before Spain's Euro 2020 opener.
-However, he was set to return to the squad's training camp after testing negative in another two rounds of tests.
-There were indications he had returned a false positive.
+Defender Diego Llorente also tested positive five days before the opening match but returned to the squad's training camp only days later after testing negative in another two rounds of tests.
+SWEDEN

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)